How To See Who Viewed your Google Doc

 - Under Document Setting, toggle Show my view history for this document to off

-This option is also available in the personal or free version of Google Docs, as well.
-If you’re working on a document, but you don’t want your collaborators to know until you’re ready to share your final revisions and thoughts, you can turn off your view history.
+This option is also available in the personal or free version of Google Docs.
+If you’re working on a document but don’t want your collaborators to know until you’re ready to share your final revisions, you can turn off your view history.

 Start by opening Google Docs, and clicking on Settings.

-Counting views is useful for accountability and to make sure people actually read the documents you share with them.
-At the same time, version control is very important, especially if you work in a regulated industry.
-Version control is something Google Docs has done for a while and will show who has edited a document, saved or shared it.
+Version control is very important, especially if you work in a regulated industry.
+Version control is something Google Docs has done well for a while.
+Docs will show who has edited a document, saved, or shared it.
 This actually works not just with G Suite, but with personal Google Docs, as well.

-If you’re interested in version control or want to make sure nobody has made changes they shouldn’t without locking the file down, you can find out.
+If you’re interested in version control or want to make sure nobody has made changes they shouldn’t without locking the file down, you can find out by following these steps: